Weak magnetic transitions in pyrochlore Bi2Ir2O7

 Since the lattice constant of Bi$_2$Ir$_2$O$_7$ is between those of Eu$_2$Ir$_2$O$_7$ and Nd$_2$Ir$_2$O$_7$ we might anticipate its properties would be similarly intermediate, but this is not the case.
-The reduced magnetic moment of the iridium ions and reduced ordering temperature for Bi$_2$Ir$_2$O$_7$ must be due to something other than structural considerations, perhaps due to a lack of hyperfine enhancement from rare earth moments~\cite{chen12xxx} or a greater degree of itinerancy or greater proximity to a quantum critical point.~\cite{qijpcm} We also note that only a small proportion of the magnetic moment determined from the Curie-Weiss fits, $0.1~\mu_{\rm B}$,~\cite{qijpcm} appears to be associated with the quasistatic magnetism, either from the saturation magnetization measured in the bulk or the $\mu$SR results shown here.
-This points to remarkably strong spin fluctuations persisting in the low-temperature state.
+Alternatively, we can draw a comparison with metallic Pr$_2$Ir$_2$O$_7$, which has the next largest $A$-site ionic radius in the series, shows more features in common, but no Ir-moment magnetic ordering has been found in Pr$_2$Ir$_2$O$_7$ in spite of detailed studies showing other novel features in its magnetic properties.~\cite{maclaughlin10,nakatsuji06,machida07,machida10} The reduced magnetic moment of the iridium ions and reduced ordering temperature for Bi$_2$Ir$_2$O$_7$ may therefore be due to the large ionic radius of Bi, but may also relate to the lack of hyperfine enhancement from rare earth moments~\cite{chen12xxx} or a greater degree of itinerancy or closer proximity to a quantum critical point.~\cite{qijpcm} A recent theoretical study of pyrochlore iridates~\cite{witczakkrempa13} identifies a metallic antiferromagnetic phase with significantly reduced magnetic moments and ordering temperatures compared to the insulating antiferromagnetic phase, but a similar all-in/all-out magnetic structure.
+Such a description appears wholly compatible with our results and the small, negative $\theta_{\rm CW} = -2.3$~K found by Qi {\em et al.}~\cite{qijpcm} We also note that only a small proportion of the magnetic moment determined from the Curie-Weiss fits, $0.1~\mu_{\rm B}$,~\cite{qijpcm} appears to be associated with the quasistatic magnetism, determined either from the saturation magnetization measured in the bulk~\cite{qijpcm} or the $\mu$SR results presented here.

-Finding two transitions in Bi$_2$Ir$_2$O$_7$ at low temperature draws another parallel with the behavior seen in other pyrochlore iridates such as Nd$_2$Ir$_2$O$_7$~\cite{disseler12nd} and Y$_2$Ir$_2$O$_7$,~\cite{disseler12yyb} which was suggested to result from frustration preventing magnetic ordering above the temperature at which it is relieved by a metal-insulator transition, as opposed to the sharp onset of long-range order in insulating pyrochlore iridates.~\cite{zhao11,disseler12yyb} Resistivity measurements below $1.7$~K have not been carried out so we cannot complete this comparison, although the similarity of the field-dependent results at $0.1$ and $1$~K suggests that the magnetic states on either side of the transition at $0.23$~K are similar and therefore a significant change in the electronic properties at that temperature is unlikely.
+Finding two transitions in Bi$_2$Ir$_2$O$_7$ at low temperature draws another parallel with the two transitions seen in other pyrochlore iridates such as Nd$_2$Ir$_2$O$_7$~\cite{disseler12nd} and Y$_2$Ir$_2$O$_7$.~\cite{disseler12yyb} These two transitions were suggested to result from frustration preventing magnetic ordering above the temperature at which it is relieved by a metal-insulator transition, as opposed to the sharp onset of long-range order in insulating pyrochlore iridates.~\cite{zhao11,disseler12yyb} Resistivity measurements below $1.7$~K have not been carried out so we cannot complete this comparison, although the similarity of the field-dependent results at $0.1$ and $1$~K suggests that the magnetic states on either side of the transition at $0.23$~K are similar and therefore a dramatic change in the electronic properties at that temperature is unlikely.